radhd/officelite-coming-soon/README.md

 - Extend customized classes
 - How to create class components
 - Create customized modern forms.
+- How to work on stage and commit changes.
 - Use time intervals in javascript
 - Inject data in the HTML dynamically.
 - Use type modules and export / import functions.